 120. The events of 2012 have led to the collapse of the tourism sector in Timbuktu and to economic hardship for a significant portion of the Timbuktu community, including the internal diaspora.
-Since then, the community has had to rely on crop and livestock farming, light industry and small trade.148 Community members in Timbuktu and Bamako experience difficulties to set up economic activities due to a lack of financial resources, such as starting capital.149 The Trust Fund has endeavoured to find a comprehensive collective measure to redress the economic harm suffered by the community of Timbuktu as well as one that would give victims ownership over the proposed measure.
-The Trust Fund suggests setting up an Economic Resilience Facility, operating in both Timbuktu and Bamako,150 to support economic initiatives proposed by members of the Timbuktu community.
-The ERF is to operate over a period of three years, [REDACTED].
+Since then, the community has had to rely on crop and livestock farming, light industry and small trade.
+Community members in Timbuktu and Bamako experience difficulties to set up economic activities due to a lack of financial resources, such as starting capital.
+The Trust Fund has endeavoured to find a comprehensive collective measure to redress the economic harm suffered by the community of Timbuktu as well as one that would give victims ownership over the proposed measure.
+The Trust Fund suggests setting up an Economic Resilience Facility, operating in both Timbuktu and Bamako, to support economic initiatives proposed by members of the Timbuktu community.
+The ERF is to operate over a period of three years, excluding a take-off phase of three to six months to set up the facility.
 The outcome sought with this measure is to enhance the economic resilience of the community of Timbuktu by offering financial support and related advisory services to members of community, tailored to their needs and capacities.